hobbies for women in their 30s

 This is a hobby I added to my list this past year.
 As I turned 30, I realized I had started to enjoy applying makeup.
 I get to be messy, precise, bold, or simple- however I feel, and I love that.

-There are so many makeup influencers on YouTube that you are guaranteed to find someone that fits your style.
+There are so many makeup influencers on YouTube that you are guaranteed to find someone who fits your style.

 If you love to code, you can definitely make it a side hustle.
 In this day and age, coding is one of the hottest jobs, and the most amazing part?
 There are no restrictions when it comes to age.